amelliia/SQL-/README.md

 This cohort analysis revealed clear patterns in customer retention, spending behavior, and long-term revenue growth.
 The retention analysis showed that most customers churn quickly, with more than half not returning after their first purchase.
 However, after this initial drop, retention stabilizes at around 20–30%, highlighting the presence of a loyal customer base that continues to engage with the business.

-The revenue analysis added a critical layer of insight.
  While overall retention declines, the average revenue per customer increases for many cohorts over time.
 This means that the customers who remain are not only more loyal but also more valuable.
 Seasonal cohorts such as December 2010 and August 2011 stood out, demonstrating both stronger retention and higher average spending, suggesting that acquisition timing during peak shopping periods significantly influences customer value.

-In summary, the business’s growth is less about preventing churn entirely and more about attracting and retaining the right cohorts of customers.
 Targeted acquisition during seasonal peaks and strategies to nurture high-value loyal customers can maximize long-term profitability and sustain revenue growth.